Shake, Rattle and Roll 8: "LRT"

-Thirteen commuters board the last trip of the Manila Light Rail Transit System Line 2 from Santolan to Katipunan, departing near midnight.
+Thirteen commuters board the last trip of the Manila Light Rail Transit System Line 2 from Katipunan to Santolan, departing near midnight.
 Onboard, Jean reunites with her ex-boyfriend Cesar and introduces him to her son Jimmy.
 Meanwhile, a deacon named Lita obnoxiously preaches Bible verses, irritating the passengers.

 The train arrives at an abandoned station, which the passengers believe to be the final stop.
 They discover the station is closed and locked from outside, and attempt to find a telephone booth to call for help.
-They learn the train had actually reversed to Santolan Depot Workshops, and find 2000 series train cars under repair.
+They learn the train had actually reversed to Santolan Depot Workshops, where they find 2000 series train cars under repair.

 While searching for a phone, Martin is pulled up onto a balcony, where the group later finds his corpse with his heart removed.
 Unknown to them, a heart-eating blind creature lurks the station each midnight.
 Lita is killed by the creature, and Ojie is killed after discovering her body.
+In a panic, The remaining passengers return to the train but find out that it won't start.

 The creature kills more passengers until only Jean, Jimmy, Cesar, Steph, Don, Nina, and Rocky remain.
 Nina and Rocky manage to escape the station but discover the corpses of previous victims in an old train.
 The creature kills Rocky while Nina escapes.
 Steph and Don regroup with Jean, Jimmy, and Cesar but are soon killed by the creature while finding an exit.

 Jean, Jimmy, and Cesar find an emergency exit, but Cesar, confessing his continued love for Jean, stays behind to fend off the creature.
 After a long fight, he is killed.
 Jean and Jimmy escape and run into the police, explaining the horrors that have occurred.
 They are taken to a precinct and confined in a cell with Nina.
-It is revealed that the creature is the mutant son of the railroad owner, and the passengers of the last train each night are fed to the creature.
+It is revealed that the creature is the mutant son of the police chief, and the passengers of the last train each night are fed to the creature.
 The three scream as the creature approaches.
 A group of janitors clean and remove traces of blood at the station as the film concludes.